G-Node/g-node-portal/_sources/data_api_specification.txt

         "date_created": "2011-09-29 10:42:40.004021",
         "message": "Object updated successfully.
 Data changes saved.", "logged_in_as": "andrey",
-        "message_type": "object_created",
+        "message_type": "object updated successfully",
         "event": [(0)],
         "block": null,
         "size": 0
     }

 The NEO® model sugest object relationships, like a segment may be connected to a block.
 Object relationaships help to quickly organize neurophysiological data in the consistent and easily accessible structure.
 The full list of supported connections can be found in Tables 2.3 - 2.4.
 Please provide the relationships inside the POST request to save appropriate data structure of your recordings.
-Consider the examples page ([wiki:APINEOExamples NEO API Examples]).
+Consider the examples page (:ref:`api_object_examples`).

 Some objects have data fields - they are similar to normal attributes, however one should also specify data units to save them (a signal data field of Analog Signal object typically has units "mV", Event object has "time" in "ms" etc).
-To save or update the associated object data, provide object data in the request body under a corresponding parameter, as shown in examples page ([wiki:APINEOExamples NEO API Examples]).
+To save or update the associated object data, provide object data in the request body under a corresponding parameter, as shown in examples page (:ref:`api_object_examples`).
 You may find the whole list of data-related objects with corresponding parameters in the table 2.2 above.

 *Note.
-For the moment, the following units types are supported:*
+For the moment, the following unit types are supported:*
  * in time domain: "s", "ms", "mcs"
  * in signal domain: "v", "mv", "mcv"
  * sampling rate for signals: "hz", "khz", "mhz", "1/s"